BIAPT/EEGsonic/resonance_gui/flask-app/readme.md

 Each soundfile is a single Track, and the way these are played back depends on the inputs.
 As well as an array of inputs, the track has a fileName (required), a gain (between -20 and 0), a loopLength in seconds, only needed when there is an input of type "loopPoint" (default is 6 seconds), and a decayCutoff, which is a value between 0 and 1.
 When the *average* decay values of the track's inputs is below the decayCutoff, the track will be muted.

+There are two ways sound files are played back in Resonance - those with a loopPoint input and those without.
+Those with no loopPoint are only controlled in volume, they are heard when a signal is in certain range, and they simply play through and loop the contents of the sound file.

 #### Inputs